GunioRobot/athenry/doc/QuickStart.md

 ###resume:
 __________

 The resume command should pick up where Athenry left off.
-Currently there is a small limitation on resume support.
-If Athenry is stopped at the last step of setup Athenry will not know to start running build.
-This will be resolved in a future release.
+Resuming can only be done from a target command.

     $ athenry resume